ascribe is no longer active

 With a beta throughout 2014, the project officially launched in January 2015 and reflected our vision: empower people, make it possible for them to monetize digital property, create a wallet of property, turn digital property into something bankable, legal and offer this way a bounty of possibilities.
 That vision has not changed.

 On the way, we discovered that there was still a lot of blockchain infrastructure work to do in terms of scaling, user experience, interoperability, and security.
 Two of these in particular impacted ascribe.

-ascribe has massively influenced our own subsequent work, and the learnings and protocols (most notably COALA IP) have then benefitted other projects.
+Looking back, it’s clear that ascribe was at least a few years too early to market.
+However, it’s also clear that ascribe has massively influenced our own subsequent work, and the learnings and protocols (most notably COALA IP) have then benefitted other projects.

-To best serve the needs of these artists and institutions, we are fully open sourcing the ascribe codebase to the interested community.
-Artists and institutions alike will be able to run their own service.
+To best serve the needs of these artists and institutions, we fully open sourced the ascribe codebase to the interested community.
+Artists and institutions alike are able to run their own service.